 Reduce the Number of Sugary Foods the Child Eat

 Ensure that your children only go to sleep with a pacifier filled with water.
 Never give them sugar-containing fluids.
 Such fluids make the decay-producing bacteria thrive.
 It helps to increase the acidity created by decay-producing bacteria and increases the chances of tooth decay.

 Keep Your Cool

-Before you visit a dentist, don’t share with your children any fears that you may have about dentists.
+Before you visit a dentist, don’t share any fears you may have about dentists with your children.
 The worst thing that most parents do is to discuss their fears with their children.
 It induces fear in children about visiting a dentist.
 This fear becomes a major obstacle in future dental care endeavors.
 A good rule of thumb is that you should never use words such as hurt or pain before visiting your dentist.

 Childproof Your Home

 According to the latest studies, children under the age of 7 incur dental injuries in their homes.
 As a result, it is recommended that parents should childproof their homes.
 Ensure that your child plays away from furniture or objects that are likely to make them injure their teeth.
 If they accidentally injure their teeth, ensure that you immediately take them to a dentist.
 Do not treat any tooth injury lightly.